 Experienced Attorneys for Healthcare Providers and Business Owners Facing Fraud Investigations in Cleveland, Ohio

-Has your healthcare business or practice been contacted by the Centers for Medicare and Medicaid Services (CMS), agents from the Drug Enforcement Administration (DEA), the Federal Bureau of Investigation (FBI), the Office of Inspector General (OIG), or the Medicare Fraud Strike Force?
+Has your healthcare business or practice been contacted by a federal agency?
 If so, you are not alone.
-Healthcare providers in Cleveland, Ohio and surrounding communities are heavily targeted in waves of audits, investigations, and criminal prosecutions.
-Taking adequate steps to protect your license, livelihood, and freedom then becomes a critical business decision.
+Healthcare providers in Cleveland, Ohio and surrounding communities are targeted in audits, investigations, and criminal prosecutions.
+Taking steps to protect your license, livelihood, and freedom then becomes a critical business decision.
+Our experience includes:

 Who Will Handle My Case At Oberheiden, P.C.?

-Oberheiden, P.C. is a team of healthcare fraud defense attorneys and former federal prosecutors who represent Cleveland medical providers and business owners in federal healthcare fraud cases.
-As former Department of Justice officials and former federal healthcare fraud prosecutors, our attorneys offer clients unparalleled insights and experience allowing us to determine effective defense strategies on behalf of our clients.
+Oberheiden, P.C. is a team of healthcare fraud defense attorneys and former federal prosecutors.
+We represent Cleveland medical providers and business owners in federal healthcare fraud cases.
+With such experience, our attorneys offer clients unparalleled insights and knowledge.
+Our skills and knowledge allow us to determine effective defense strategies for our clients.
+Our firm does not assign paralegals or inexperienced attorneys to any cases.

 If your practice is exposed, immediate intervention is required.
-With the experience of more than 1,000 healthcare audits and prosecutions, Oberheiden, P.C. offers competent and efficient legal advice.
-We know how to protect you and your business, and our team of Cleveland healthcare fraud attorneys will develop a defense strategy that is based on a proven track record, not on experiments.
+With experience in more than 2,000 healthcare audits and prosecutions, Oberheiden, P.C. offers competent and efficient legal advice.
+We know how to protect you and your business.
+Our team of Cleveland healthcare fraud attorneys will develop a proven defense strategy.

 Federal Prosecutors are Targeting Cleveland, Ohio Healthcare Providers and Businesses

-No day goes by without new horror scenarios of hard-working doctors being arrested and prosecuted.
-Healthcare fraud enforcement is at a new height and the declared war against the country’s opioid crisis by the Department of Justice and Attorney General Jeff Sessions has led to a dramatically increased scrutiny in Cleveland and throughout Ohio.
+No day goes by without new horror stories of hard-working doctors being arrested and prosecuted.
+Healthcare fraud enforcement is a federal priority.
+The war against opioid misuse has led to increased scrutiny in Cleveland and throughout Ohio.

 The fraud accusations against Cleveland providers and healthcare entities include Medicare Fraud (18 U.S.C.
 1347), Medicaid Fraud, as well as violations of the Controlled Substances Act (21 U.S.C.
 841), the Anti-Kickback Statute (42 U.S.C.
 1320a-7b), the Stark Law Statute (42 U.S.C.
 1395nn), and the federal False Claims Act (31 U.S.C.
 3729-3733).

 Two things have changed in recent times.
-First, human errors are more and more construed as intentional fraud.
-Due to the complexity and the constantly changing rules of the healthcare industry, every healthcare practice, big and small, is prone to errors and mistakes.
-However, Cleveland healthcare providers must realize that even non-systematic, non-deliberate, and non-intentional errors are now being audited and often referred to civil or criminal prosecution.
+First, human errors are more and more seen as intentional fraud.
+Due to the complexity and changing rules of the healthcare industry, every healthcare practice is prone to errors.
+However, even unintended errors are subject to audit and referral to civil or criminal prosecution.

 Second, investigations that used to be civil in nature, are now pursued as criminal prosecutions.
-Raids, arrests, and search warrant executions against providers in Ohio reflect the overall trend visible across the country.
-Combatting healthcare fraud has become a top priority by the Department of Justice and new resources and more prosecutors are tasked to criminally investigate physicians, psychologists, pharmacies, laboratories, home health agencies, and hospitals.
+Raids, arrests, and search warrants against providers in Ohio reflect the overall trend across the country.
+Fighting healthcare fraud is a top priority for the Department of Justice.
+Allegations target all areas of healthcare.

-If your Cleveland, Ohio healthcare business or practice is under investigation, we encourage you to contact us promptly for a free case evaluation.
-Oberheiden, P.C. can quickly assess your case, intervene in the investigation, and implement a comprehensive defense strategy.
-Ask us about our track record!
+If your healthcare business or practice is under investigation, contact us for a free case assessment.
+Oberheiden, P.C. can quickly review your case, intervene in the investigation, and implement a complete defense strategy.

 We Are Ready to Fight Healthcare Fraud Allegations in Cleveland, Ohio